tm-craggs/city-notes/Year 1/Ethics/2 - Lecture.md

 How do engineers respond ethical concerns

-Negotiation - Convincing decision-makers to take action by highlighting negative Feet voting - Refusing offers of employment, not applying for certain jobs, collective
+Negotiation - Convincing decision-makers to take action by highlighting negative Feet voting - Refusing offers of employment, not applying for certain jobs, collective bargaining and tech worker boycotts Refusal - Reducing one's productivity asking to be assigned to a different project, resigning

+Resignation
+- Engineers should not have to resign from their jobs, it should be used as a last resort.
+- Engineers resign because they lose faith in their employers and feel powerless to change
+- It is ineffective, a new developer is usually hired who agrees to do the questionable work.
+- Not everyone can resign, engineers on visas, or people who are financially unstable.
+- We need new ways of dealing with ethical concerns.